tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 ## 5. A 3rd MRP and patches
 My magical but annoying fixes:

 - Specular term: We shorten the ends of the tube distribution exponentially in a tight and roughness-aware way (glorified pows and lerps towards the ends of the line).
-After some effort it nicely rounds the ends across, but shortens the caboose/furthest end of the tube reflection a tiny amount.
+After some effort it nicely rounds the ends, but shortens the caboose/furthest end of the tube reflection a tiny amount.
 Hey it's not more inaccurate than the aberrating original.

 - Everything: We pick a 3rd MRP that's a simple point / sphere light position equivalent.
 And we try to place it where the other MRPs fail.
 But now we're blending between one MRP and another MRP, based on angles; and IRL you get infinite MRPs.
 So because we got just the 2: MRP1 <-> MRP3 for diffuse, MRP2 <-> MRP3 for specular, it won't blend perfectly out of the box.
 But it's close!
 I only needed to go into lerp hell to make sure I cat-heard all the math consistently across different smoothness / roughness and size and distance.